Bedding Ceremony Stories: 7 Fascinating Medieval Marriage Customs

 - How have perceptions of bedding ceremonies changed over time?

-- Modern perspectives often view bedding ceremonies as intrusive, but historically, they were integral to the communal validation of marriage, reflecting the societal values of the time.
+- Modern audiences often see them as intrusive, but historically they were central to communal validation of marriage and stability.